CharmingBlaze/cyberbasic/docs/BASIC_PROGRAMMING_GUIDE.md

     RETURN a / b
 ENDFUNCTION

-REM Or use TRY-CATCH
+REM Use conditional logic for error handling
 FUNCTION safeDivide2(a, b)
-    TRY
+    IF b = 0 THEN
+        PRINT "Error: Division by zero"
+        RETURN 0
+    ENDIF
     RETURN a / b
-    CATCH error
-        PRINT "Error: " + error
-        RETURN 0
-    ENDTRY
 ENDFUNCTION
 ```